How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 • Code128 barcode: ~80 alphanumeric characters

-• QR code (Version 40): Up to 4,296 alphanumeric characters or 7,089 numeric characters
+• QR code (Version 40): up to 4,296 alphanumeric characters or 7,089 numeric characters

-Q: Can I customize the signature appearance?
+Q: Can I customise the signature appearance?

 bcOptions.setForeColor(Color.BLUE);